cybozu-go/moco/docs/design.md

 ### How to perform Point-in-Time-Recovery(PiTR)

-TBD

-If you want to perform PiTR, you need to download a full dump backup file and subsequent binlog files.

-When the `MySQLCluster` with `spec.restore` is created, the operator starts deploying a MySQL cluster as follows.

-1. The operator bootstraps the MySQL servers as same as [this procedure](#How-to-deploy-MySQL-servers).
-2. The operator creates backup job if `MySQLCluster.spec.restore.pointInTime` is within today.
+PiTR is performed with the following procedure.

+1. When we want to perform PiTR, we should create `MySQLRestoreJob` with appropriate settings.
+2. The operator sets `MySQLCluster.status.ready` as `false` and makes the MySQL cluster block incoming transactions.
+3. The operator makes the MySQL cluster flush binlogs.
+This binlog is used for recovery if the PiTR fails.
-3. The operator lists `MySQLDump` and `MySQLBinlog` based on `MySQLCluster.spec.restore.fromSelector`.
+4. The operator lists `MySQLDump` and `MySQLBinlog` candidates based on `MySQLRestoreJob.spec.dumpSelector` and `MySQLRestoreJob.spec.binlogSelector`.
+5. The operator selects the `MySQLDump` and `MySQLBinlog` CRs based on `MySQLRestoreJob.spec.pointInTime`.
-4. The operator fetches dump files and binary logs from object storage.
+6. The operator downloads the dump files and the binlogs from the object storage.
-5. The operator restores the MySQL servers at `MySQLCluster.spec.restore.pointInTime`.
+7. The operator restores the MySQL servers to the state at `MySQLRestoreJob.spec.pointInTime`.
+8. If PiTR finishes successfully, `MySQLRestoreJob.status.succeeded` and `MySQLCluster.status.ready` are set `true`.
+    Otherwise, the operator sets `MySQLRestoreJob.status.succeeded` as `false` and tries to recover the state before PiTR.
+    If the recovery succeeds, the operator sets `MySQLCluster.status.ready` as `true`.